zdh2292390/Copyright-Detective/readme.md

 Streamlit will start a local server and open the application in a new tab in your default web browser.

 You can now interact with the "Copyright Detective" tool.
-Make sure you have a valid OpenAI API key to use the model-based features.
+Make sure you have a valid API key (OpenAI, OpenRouter, etc.) for any providers you plan to call.

-## Snippet-to-Document Analysis

-The primary workspace now bundles both the snippet evaluator and the PDF sweeps behind a single navigation entry.
-Once you open **Snippet-to-Document Analysis** you'll find two tabs mirroring the Unlearning Detection layout: one for short-form snippets and another for full documents.
-Each tab preserves the controls you already know, so you can jump between granular spot checks and long-form discovery without leaving the page.

-### Custom continuation prompts

-Inside the **Text Memorization Detection** tab you can choose **Custom Prompt** from the continuation method selector.
-This lets you paste a full instruction template tailored to your experiment.
-Use the `{input_text}` placeholder wherever the user-supplied snippet should appear.
-You can also optionally reference `{word_count}` or `{char_count}` to mirror the target length derived from your ground truth.
-The preview panel will render the final prompt with any available values filled in so you can double-check the framing before running inference.

-The same **Custom Prompt** option is available on the **Document Memorization Detection** tab.
-Whatever template you supply is injected into every chunk before the model is asked to continue it, so you can drive consistent jailbreak persuasion experiments across long-form documents without losing control over the framing.

-### Multi-run diversity diagnostics

-When you request multiple inference runs, the results page now augments the similarity stats with **output diversity diagnostics**.
-The tool aggregates all generated samples, computes their Shannon entropy (both in raw bits and as a percentage of the theoretical maximum), and highlights how much probability mass collapses onto the most common continuation.
-A ranked table plus bar chart surfaces the top-$k$ variants so you can quickly spot mode collapse or suspiciously stable reproductions that may hint at residual memorisation.

-If the entropy stays low or a single continuation dominates the distribution, the interface raises an inline warning to encourage deeper investigation (e.g., bumping temperature or trying alternative prompts).
+## Text Memorization Detection (Snippet)

+Use this page to test whether a model reproduces a short snippet of text.

+- **Inputs**: paste a short text snippet and an optional ground-truth reference.
+- **Continuation methods**: choose a prompting style (e.g., neutral continuation, persuasive framing).
+Some providers also support **Custom Prompt**; include `{input_text}` where the snippet should appear.
+- **Generation controls**: set number of inference runs, temperature, top‑p, and target word/character count.
+- **Metrics and visuals**: the app reports ROUGE‑L, Jaccard, Levenshtein distance, and a token‑level diff view that highlights exact matches, omissions, and hallucinated content.
+- **LLM-based analysis**: you can trigger an optional LLM explanation that interprets the similarity metrics and discusses potential copyright risk.

+## Document Memorization Detection (PDF / Long‑form)

+Use this page to analyze memorization over full documents (e.g., books, PDFs, long articles).

+- **Document upload & chunking**: upload a PDF or paste long text; the tool extracts text, splits it into chunks by word count, and shows the chunk list.
+- **Per‑chunk continuation**: for each selected chunk, the model is asked to continue the text using the chosen prompting strategy.
+- **Length control**: generated continuations are forced to match the configured chunk size so scores are comparable across chunks.
+- **Persuasion framings**: you can optionally wrap each chunk with jailbreak‑style persuasion prompts (e.g., role‑playing, lost‑manuscript) to probe high‑risk behavior.
+- **Ranking and inspection**: the results view surfaces top‑k most similar chunks with detailed metrics and a side‑by‑side diff for manual inspection.

+## Dataset QA & Knowledge Recall

+This workspace lets you probe whether a model remembers specific facts from benchmark datasets or your own Q&A lists.

+- **Dataset browser**: select from built‑in datasets (e.g., MUSE Books) and preview documents or questions.
+- **Reference vs. deployed models**: generate answers with your target model and compare against ground‑truth labels.
+- **Metrics**: inspect per‑question accuracy, aggregate scores, and detailed tables of correct vs. incorrect answers.

+## Single‑Choice Question Generation & Evaluation

+These tools help you build and analyze multiple‑choice questions for copyright‑sensitive content.

+- **Question generation**: automatically generate single‑choice questions from a document, fragment list, or free‑form text.
+- **Evaluation mode**: send questions to a model, record its choices, and summarize performance.
+- **Use cases**: design diagnostics for memorized entities, locations, or events and replay them across different checkpoints.

+## Confidence Anomaly Detection (Black‑box Probe)

+This probe inspects token‑level log‑probabilities to flag suspiciously confident generations.

+- **Input**: run it on any text continuation experiment where the provider exposes logprobs.
+- **Signals**: the tool computes a memorization score, high‑confidence token ratio, spike coverage, and longest confidence spike.
+- **Interpretation**: the UI shows highlighted spikes, summary statistics, and a short textual interpretation (low / moderate / high memorization likelihood).

+## Sleek Attack and Robustness Checks

+The Sleek Attack tab allows you to test how robust your memorization checks are under targeted prompt mutations.

+- **Attack configuration**: choose an attack recipe and sampling settings, then generate adversarial variants of your original prompt.
+- **Evaluation**: compare similarity metrics and direct‑recall overlays between clean and attacked prompts.
+- **Goal**: understand whether small paraphrases are enough to bypass your current safeguards.

 ## Jailbreak Persuasion Probe

-This new page helps you design and evaluate jailbreak/persuasion prompts in a safety-first manner.
-It analyzes prompts for risky indicators (e.g., location-based extraction or exact-length replication) and provides compliant alternatives and refusal templates.
-The probe only performs meta-analysis and does not request or display copyrighted text.
+This page helps you design and evaluate jailbreak or persuasion prompts in a safety‑first manner.

+- **Prompt risk analysis**: paste any prompt and the tool highlights risky patterns (e.g., location‑based extraction, verbatim reproduction requests, exact‑length replication).
+- **Safer alternatives**: receive suggested rephrasings, refusal templates, and mitigation strategies.
-The page also includes a small, curated library of well-known jailbreak prompts (for analysis only).
-You can filter, preview, and load any into the evaluator textbox to see risk detections — again, it never asks the model to output copyrighted content.
+- **Prompt library**: browse a curated set of well‑known jailbreak prompts (for analysis only), filter and preview them, and load any into the evaluator for risk scoring.

 ## Unlearning Detection

 The **Unlearning Detection** workspace combines three complementary probes.
 Use the tabs at the top of the workspace to keep their controls and outputs neatly separated:

-- **Prompt-Based Probes** reuse the persuasion strategies from snippet/PDF analysis to measure residual recall through structured summaries and evidence inventories.
-Rather than nudging the model to continue the text, each probe now asks for audit-style descriptions that expose what, if anything, remains remembered.
-The tool surfaces every response directly—no similarity thresholds or ground-truth references are required.
-- **Membership Inference (Perplexity Probe)** estimates whether the reference text still lives in the model's training data.
-The app slices both passages into 50–200 token windows (falling back to word windows if the tokenizer is unavailable), samples per-token log-probabilities with `echo=True` completions (currently supported for OpenAI models), computes average perplexity via $\text{PPL} = e^{-\overline{\log p}}$, and reports a "training trace" score for each chunk.
-A configurable ΔPPL threshold, together with Welch's t-test and Kolmogorov–Smirnov comparisons, highlights statistically significant gaps between reference and control distributions.
-- **Representational Analysis (Feature Probes)** compares the hidden-state geometry of the reference and updated models.
-Pick from Fisher Information, PCA shift/similarity, or linear CKA analyses; supply a list of evaluation prompts along with the reference/deployed checkpoints; and the app will write per-layer PDFs (or a single plot) into your chosen output folder.
-Optional controls let you point to a CUDA device, adjust batch sizes, and cap tokenizer length.
+- **Prompt‑based probes**: reuse persuasion‑style prompts to ask the model for audit‑style summaries and evidence inventories instead of raw continuations.
+Responses are surfaced directly so you can qualitatively judge how much of the original content remains.
+- **Membership inference (perplexity probe)**: slice reference and control passages into windows, compute average log‑probabilities with `echo=True` completions (for providers that support it), and estimate a training‑trace score from the perplexity gap.
+- **Representational analysis (feature probes)**: compare hidden‑state geometry between a reference checkpoint and an updated model using Fisher information, PCA shift/similarity, or layer‑wise linear CKA.

 All representational probes run locally on your hardware.
-Ensure that the model checkpoints fit in GPU memory (or switch the device to `cpu` if you're validating smaller networks).
-The UI bundles directory outputs into a downloadable `.zip` when possible, and individual PDFs can be downloaded directly for a quick peek.
+Make sure the model checkpoints fit into available GPU memory (or set the device to `cpu` for smaller networks).
+The UI writes plots to disk and, when possible, packages directory outputs into a downloadable `.zip`.

 ### 🛠️ Python API (Representational Toolkit)